 Especially in Portugal, when I knew any of our days would be spent in hot summer weather.
 I packed outfits that were smart choices for the heat.
 Even when you are coming in the winter, you’ll still want to check the weather.
 It doesn’t snow over there – the coldest it’ll get in Lisbon is the high 40’s in degrees Fahrenheit.

 Expect summers to be in the high 90’s inland and a bit cooler on the coastal cities.
 It gets foggy in Porto, just like in San Francisco!
 Lisbon will be a little hotter than Porto.

 If you’re trying to figure out what to wear in Portugal in July, let’s say, plan for inland areas to be hot and coastal to be warm but cooler at nights.

 I spent my time in Porto and Northern Portugal around Amarante and Monção in the wine tasting areas.
 The inland was HOT HOT HOT and I was happy I packed some light dresses and fabrics.
 The coastal city of Porto though, that got a bit chilly at night.

 Winters across Portugal will be mild but chilly, so pack coats and scarves.

 All The Outfits I Wore In Portugal + Ultimate Packing List

-Now onto all the outfits I wore and packed!!
+Now onto all the outfits I wore and packed while visiting Portugal!!
 I totally had more outfits I didn’t end up wearing since I’m an over-packer.
-I also re-wore a few things multple times since they were just too perfect for the trip.
+I also re-wore a few things multiple times since they were just too perfect for the trip.